 With any business, but especially within a small business, there are always time and budget constraints.
 While big businesses can afford to go all out and buy advertising space during the Super Bowl, small businesses don’t have that luxury.

-7. Metrics to learn what works
+7. Reporting to learn what works

 Next up is your click-through-rate (CTR) which generally gives you a good idea of how many customers took the time to go through your email content to click on the links within.
-The average click-through rate across all industries is around 7%.

 After a customer has clicked through your email, ideally the next goal is to get them to convert – in other words, to follow through on the action your email has asked them to take.
-Your email conversion rates are an important metric to track, for they tell you how well the call-to-action in your email has performed.
+Your email conversion rates are an important metric to track, because they tell you how well the call-to-action in your email has performed.

 8. Increased traffic to your website